MicrosoftDocs/mesh-docs/mesh/Create/Getting started/mesh-101.md

 In Chapter 4, you'll work with a model of the wind farm.
-You'll learn how to use Mesh Physics to grab and release Rigidbodies (in this case, wind turbines) and set up an animation trigger.
+You'll learn how to use Mesh Physics to grab and release Rigidbodies (in this case, wind turbines) and set up an animation trigger using Visual Scripting.
 You'll wrap things up by constraining the wind turbines so they can only be moved within a specified area.